void-hoge/binarysudoku/README.md

 # BinarySudoku
-- a bitboard sudoku solver
+- A bitboard sudoku solver
+- This program was awarded for demonstrating the best execution speed in the Algorithm Design Contest at the DA Symposium 2024 held in Toba, Mie prefecture.

 ## Build
 ```